Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-qrcode.md

 4. Use your preferred QR code generator to turn the URL into a QR code.

-5. Share the QR code with other users to let them view the document in a compatible verifier.
+5. Share the QR code with other users, so that they can view the document in a compatible verifier.

 ## Additional information about the distribution methods